-- A remand to produce an official copy of a redetermination or reconsideration, or reconstruct the record when the request for information procedures were not used before the remand was issued (for example, 42 C.F.R. section 405.1034 procedures for Part A and Part B appeals); - A remand for no redetermination is issued when the record reflects there was a redetermination, or there is no redetermination required by regulation (for example, when a QIO conducts an initial determination); - A requested remand is issued and the record does not reflect that the appellant and CMS or its contractor, or a MAO or Part D plan sponsor jointly requested the remand as required, for example, under Part A and Part B pursuant to 42 C.F.R. section 405.1056(c); - A party is not entitled to relief pursuant to 42 C.F.R. sections 426.460(b)(1), 426.488(b), or 426.560(b)(1);
+- A remand to produce an official copy of a redetermination or reconsideration, or reconstruct the record when the request for information procedures were not used before the remand was issued (for example, 42 C.F.R. section 405.1034 procedures for Part A and Part B appeals); - A remand for no redetermination is issued when the record reflects there was a redetermination, or there is no redetermination required by regulation (for example, when a QIO conducts an initial determination); - A remand for perceived error in the QIC reconsideration or perceived missing medical records or other documentation that is not an official copy of a redetermination or reconsideration; - A requested remand is issued and the record does not reflect that the appellant and CMS or its contractor, or a MAO or Part D plan sponsor jointly requested the remand as required, for example, under Part A and Part B pursuant to 42 C.F.R. section 405.1056(c); - A remand concerning the validity of an LCD or NCD where a party is not entitled to relief pursuant to 42 C.F.R. sections 426.460(b)(1), 426.488(b), or 426.560(b)(1);

-- A remand orders consideration of additional evidence, additional explanation for a reconsideration or other determination, or issuance of a new reconsideration or other determination when not clearly authorized by law or directed by the Council or a Federal court; or - A remand directs a QIC to conduct a reconsideration when the appellant escalated an appeal because the QIC did not issue a reconsideration.
+- A remand ordering consideration of additional evidence, additional explanation for a reconsideration or other determination, or issuance of a new reconsideration or other determination when not clearly authorized by law or directed by the Council or a Federal court; or - A remand directing a QIC to conduct a reconsideration when the appellant escalated an appeal because the QIC did not issue a reconsideration.